dfanology/dfanology.github.io/scitech/proj1.md

 # Results and Conclusion

 Putting it all together, a dose of 7500 mJ/cm<sup>2</sup> gave the best result (Fig. 5).
 SEM analysis calculated a pitch of 12.245 nm, critical dimension of 5.7 nm, and duty cycle of 0.458.
 Given that we used the best performing resist (HSQ) and best EUV-IL tool (XIL-II, PSI), there is no clear way to isolate the problems shown in the structures of figure 5.
-It could be
+It could be due to errors in mask fabrication (e.g. LER of mask lines), photoresist pattern collapse (e.g. resolution limit of HSQ, secondary electron effect), and/or tool tolerances (e.g. mechanical vibrations).